 4 Ways To Use Rose Water In Your Hair

 Did you know that you can use rose water as part of your shampooing routine?
 Simply dilute your shampoo with rose water and wash your hair as you usually would.

 You can also use the rose water after you have washed your hair to rinse it.

 Once you have rinsed your hair with rose water there is no need to wash it off again.
-Your hair will be left with a very delicate and pleasing smell not to mention the rose water would have left your hair lovely and shiny too.
+Your hair will be left with a very delicate and pleasing smell not to mention the rose water would have left your hair feeling soft and looking shiny too.

 It’s a very simple but effective process.

 Rose water is extremely effective which makes it ideal if you want to use it as part of your natural hair regimen.